FINANCIAL AID POLICY

 In the case where an applicant has not been successful, the following process should be followed:

-(1) They should seek explanatory feedback from the Director of Student Services in writing.
-Feedback from the Director of Student Services is expected to be provided to the student within two working days.
+(1) They should seek explanatory feedback from the FAC in writing.
+Feedback from the FAC is expected to be provided to the student within five working days.

-(2) If the student is dissatisfied with the explanation provided by the Director of Student Services, an appeal against the decision can be made in writing, outlining the grounds of the appeal and addressed to Management.
+(2) If the student is dissatisfied with the explanation provided by the FAC, an appeal against the decision can be made in writing, outlining the grounds of the appeal and addressed to Management.
 Students may include any material lending support to their case with their appeal.

-Applicants are considered for financial aid based on the following criteria: For New and Current students respectively:
+Applicants are considered for financial aid based on the following criteria.

-- The Student has completed the financial aid application form and submitted all supporting documents.
+- The applicant has completed the financial aid application form and submitted all supporting documents before the application closing date.

-- The student is from RSA or from SADC
+- The applicant is from RSA or from SADC.

-- The student has paid their registration fee / the student has made adequate arrangements for the outstanding balance of the tuition fees for the current year
+- The applicant has made the initial payment to Cornerstone as indicated in the fee structure and is compliant with arrangements for the outstanding balance of the tuition fees for the current year.

 - The student disclosed all necessary information that may influence the awarding of a bursary.